BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In other words, an action on an element shall be propogated through the descendants of the element.
 This could be performed using a proxy design pattern.
 However, a better/compact solution is to use a **directed graph** data structure for the memory management.
-There, by physical definition, exists mutual dependencies in case of the SAA.
+There semantically exists mutual dependencies in case of the SAA.
 For example, a panel is formed by a plate supported by two side stiffeners against the axial loading while a stiffener is an extruded cross-section balanced by two side panels against the shear loading.
 Hence, both the panel and the stiffener depend on each other.